 DHS also includes the Interpreting and Translating Centre (ITC) employing qualified translators and interpreters experienced in most of the community and commercial languages of South Australia.

 Skilled and Business Migration

-Skilled & Business Migration is an agency within the Department of Innovation and Skills and is responsible for skilled and business migration to South Australia.
+Skilled & Business Migration is an agency within the Department of Industry, Innovation and Science and is responsible for skilled and business migration to South Australia.
 It also works with the Department of Home Affairs to attract eligible skilled and business migrants through state-nominated visa programs.
 State nomination is a pathway to permanent residency in South Australia.

 Skilled & Business Migration’s activities include:

 - Nomination of skilled migrants to meet critical skills shortages in the local labour market.

 - Nomination of migrants with a proven record of business expertise and entrepreneurship who can inject significant new money into the South Australian economy and create new jobs.

 - Advice to the Department of Home Affairs on South Australian employers seeking skilled workers from overseas when positions cannot be filled from the local labour pool.